 - Avoid becoming overly tired.
 Take naps on a regular basis whenever possible.
 Even a 15-minute rest break can help.

 - Be sure your diet is healthy and that you have enough protein and iron every day.

 - Attend classes, read books, and watch videos on various aspects of pregnancy, childbirth preparation and newborn care.
 Knowing what to expect will help ease tension.
-Two books to consider reading are:

 Back to top

 Muscle cramps are common during pregnancy, but the cause is difficult to determine.
 Possible causes include a calcium imbalance, pointing your toes when you stretch, and decreased circulation in your legs.